logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 195: Given i1, j1, i2, and j2, compute the number of elements of M smaller than M[i1, j1] and larger than M[i2, j2] in a given matrix
 - Q 196: Given the root of a binary tree, find the most frequent subtree sum
 - Q 197: Given an array and a number k that's smaller than the length of the array, rotate the array to the right k elements in-place.
+- Q 198: Given a set of distinct positive integers, find the largest subset such that every pair of elements in the subset (i, j) satisfies either i % j = 0 or j % i = 0